May 28, 2026

 White-collar criminals are often motivated by financial gain and do not typically seek to harm others.
 The public may even applaud a white-collar criminal who “sticks it to the man” and defrauds a large company.
 The public’s perception of white-collar crime is not as negative as that of street crime.

-In some cases, white-collar criminals are more affluent and have connections in the professional world.
+In some cases, white-collar criminals are more affluent and have professional connections.
 Their behavior may be overlooked or ignored in some circles.
 Although a federal indictment will bring their criminal activity to light, the public may not understand precisely what happened or who has been harmed.

 Prosecution and Punishment

 Although street crime and white-collar crime are different, they are prosecuted and punished similarly.
-Both types of crime typically begin with an investigation by law enforcement and result in charges being brought against an individual.
-You have a right to practical legal assistance no matter what crime you have been charged with.
+Both types of crime typically begin with a law enforcement investigation and result in charges being brought against an individual.
+You have a right to practical legal assistance, no matter what crime you have been charged with.

 Street crime is typically prosecuted in state courts, and penalties include imprisonment and fines.
 White—collar crime is more often seen in federal courts.
 Penalties may also include prison time, but fines are usually much higher for white-collar crimes.
 For example, a conviction for insider trading can result in a fine of up to $5 million.